stho32/SQL-Optimization/README.md

 There might be a necessity to dive deeper into separate elements.
 E.g. it can be that you start out with a view but find out, that a specific scalar function that is used is the bottleneck.
 In that case you can apply the optimization process recursivly (start again at 1.
 "Choose a representative test" for the subquery, scalar function, ...).

+## Usual suspects that create bad performance

+#### 1. Scalar Functions

+- **Why They Are Slow:**
+  - Applying scalar functions to many rows results in row-by-row processing, which is inefficient.

+- **Ideas to Improve Performance:**
+  - Convert scalar functions to views where possible.
+  - Cache values in variables to avoid repeated calculations.

+#### 2. CASE Statements

+- **Why They Are Slow:**
+  - CASE statements applied to many rows can lead to complex and slow query execution.

+- **Ideas to Improve Performance:**
+  - Convert CASE statements to subselects using UNIONs to simplify and speed up execution.

+#### 3. Join Types

+- **Why They Are Slow:**
+  - Inefficient join types can lead to large intermediate result sets and slow performance.

+- **Ideas to Improve Performance:**
+  - Use join hints like LEFT HASH JOIN or LEFT MERGE JOIN to optimize join operations.
+  - Ensure indexes on join columns are properly defined.

+#### 4. Indexes

+- **Why They Are Slow:**
+  - Missing or improperly defined indexes cause full table scans instead of quick index lookups.

+- **Ideas to Improve Performance:**
+  - Review the execution plan to identify missing indexes.
+  - Implement recommended indexes and regularly maintain them.

+#### 5. Dynamic SQL

+- **Why They Are Slow:**
+  - Dynamic SQL can bypass query optimization and lead to inefficient execution plans.

+- **Ideas to Improve Performance:**
+  - Use parameterized queries instead of dynamic SQL where possible.
+  - Ensure dynamic SQL is necessary and properly indexed.

+#### 6. Subselects

+- **Why They Are Slow:**
+  - Subselects, especially in UNION statements, can cause the query to process large data sets multiple times.

+- **Ideas to Improve Performance:**
+  - Test each subselect individually and optimize the slowest ones first.
+  - Combine subselects judiciously to minimize redundant data processing.

+#### 7. CLR Functions

+- **Why They Are Slow:**
+  - CLR functions share a thread and can be slower than native SQL functions due to the overhead of managed code execution.

+- **Ideas to Improve Performance:**
+  - Avoid using CLR functions unless absolutely necessary.
+  - Optimize CLR functions or replace them with equivalent T-SQL functions.

+#### 8. Large Binary Fields

+- **Why They Are Slow:**
+  - Retrieving large binary fields can consume significant I/O bandwidth and memory.

+- **Ideas to Improve Performance:**
+  - Optimize queries to minimize the retrieval of large binary fields.
+  - Retrieve only necessary data and avoid fetching large fields unless needed.

+#### 9. Order of Joins

+- **Why They Are Slow:**
+  - Inefficient join order can lead to large intermediate result sets and excessive processing.

+- **Ideas to Improve Performance:**
+  - Join tables with the most effective filtering conditions first to reduce the result row count early.
+  - Review and adjust join order based on query execution plans.

+#### 10. Inefficient WHERE Clauses

+- **Why They Are Slow:**
+  - Complex and poorly optimized WHERE clauses can lead to full table scans and slow performance.

+- **Ideas to Improve Performance:**
+  - Simplify WHERE clauses and ensure they use indexed columns effectively.
+  - Use query hints and review execution plans to optimize filtering conditions.

+#### 11. GETDATE() Function

+- **Why They Are Slow:**
+  - Repeatedly calling GETDATE() in a query can cause redundant calculations and slow down execution.

+- **Ideas to Improve Performance:**
+  - Cache the result of GETDATE() in a variable if used multiple times within a query or procedure.

+#### 12. Caches

+- **Why They Are Slow:**
+  - SQL Server caching mechanisms can mask the true performance of queries, making it difficult to measure improvements.

+- **Ideas to Improve Performance:**
+  - Use `CHECKPOINT` and `DBCC DROPCLEANBUFFERS` commands to clear caches before taking performance measurements for accurate results.